bedtimelabs/IPsatoshi/README.md

 ## Core Components

 1. **Bitcoin and Rootstock (RSK) Nodes:** These nodes would form the base on which the IPsatoshi layer rests.
-Rootstock is a merge mined Bitcoin sidechain that is incetive aligned with the game theory behind Bitcoin network security.
-The Rootstock sidechain will serve as a rootnet for IPsatoshi subnet nodes in the Interplanetary Consensus hierarchical consensus scaling architecture. https://dev.rootstock.io/
+Rootstock is a merge-mined Bitcoin sidechain that is incetive aligned with the game theory behind Bitcoin network security.
+The Rootstock sidechain will serve as a rootnet for IPsatoshi subnet nodes in the Interplanetary Consensus hierarchical consensus scaling architecture.
+IPsatoshi nodes will provide the needed consensus flexibility to securely grow Bitcoin payment branches into the increasingly sophisticated decentralized data structure called the IPLD (Interplanetary Link Data) that is replacing the legacy centralized internet. https://dev.rootstock.io/

 2. **InterPlanetary Consensus (IPC) with Mir and Trantor:** IPC is a scaling solution created by Consensus Labs of Protocol Labs and Filecoin.
 It allows for the creation of subnets, which are smaller networks within the larger network.
 These subnets can operate using their own consensus rules.
 They are highly configurable and allow for modular scaling.
 Mir and Trantor are tools used within IPC to facilitate these processes.